- Elon Jones

 Your HVAC Inspection starts outside where I need to get a picture of the unit and the manufacturer's label.

 If your label is worn off, no worries I can get the same info from the air handler.
 I move indoors and snap pictures at the air handler.
-Inside, I check for standing water at the air handler and that’s it.
+Inside, I check for dripping water or water damage at the air handler, and that’s it.

 How you can prepare…

-Know where your air handler is in your home.
+• Know where your air handler is in your home – if you don’t know where it is, check the attic.

 Electrical Inspection: